 2. Face the front

 There are also countless other ways to change up the front of your fireplace using stones, though they will be more of a construction project than a surround.
-Thick, smooth cobblestones and river rocks can add a ton of texture to your room while creating a homey, calm and rustic feel.
-You may also chose to create a stone arch in front of your fireplace to get the look of a wood burning stove, which you may just want to cook in!
+Thick, smooth cobblestones and river rocks can add a ton of texture to your room while creating a homey, calm, and rustic feel.
+You may also choose to create a stone arch in front of your fireplace to get the look of a wood-burning stove, which you may just want to cook in!
 Granite blocks and broad, flat slices of slate create a stately, classic look, and can be arranged in regular or irregular patterns, depending on the feel you’re going for.

 3. Consider the hearth

 All fireplaces need a hearth, which is the stone platform that the fireplace sits on, usually extending about a foot or so away from the firebox (the part of the fireplace that houses the fire).
 Don’t forget to get creative here!
 Choose a unique stone for the hearth itself (the broad, flat surface that extends outwards from the firebox).
 If you’ve opted for a stone mantle shelf, it’s a good idea to get a matching hearth in the same stone and style.
 Usually, the outer hearth is decorated in the same style as the fireplace front or surround, but it doesn’t have to be.
 Consider using stones in a contrasting color to the rest of the fireplace, or go for more ornate, decorative stones to add a little extra flair.

 Are you surprised by how dramatically you can change the look of your fireplace?
 The options are really endless when you choose natural stone!
 From stately, strong geometric blocks to charming cobbles and eclectic slate, there’s a stone to suit your needs.
 Not sure where to start?
 Check out our live inventory of stone and our fireplace projects to get all the inspiration you need.